rennerak/winning-space-race-with-data-science/README.md

 # Using data science to predict landing success of falcon 9 first stage

+This project is the applied data science capstone project which is part of the IBM Data Science Professional Certificate hosted on Coursera.

 ## Rationale:
 The cost of rocket launches is majorly influenced by reusage of the first stage.
 Thus, via predicting a successful landing of the first stage, companies are enabled to reduce costs.